eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

   Obsidian works).
 With a database there is a lot for freedom in how to organize pages, and the limitations of the filesystem do not apply.
 - **Built-in VC:** version control does not require an external app (e.g. Git).
-- **Single Client:** the same client software can browse, read, and edit the wiki, there is no need to have a separate text editor.

 **Cons:**